imbrikis/card-memory-game/README.md

 - User can click a button to start the game.
 When this button is clicked, a timer will start
 - User can click on any card to unveil the image that is underneath it (change it to visible state).
 The image will be displayed until the user clicks on a 2nd card
 - When the User clicks on the 2nd card:
-- If there is a match, the 2 cards will be eliminated from the game (either hide/remove them or leave them in the visible state)
+- If there is a match, the 2 cards will be eliminated from the game (leave them in the visible state)
 - If there isn’t a match, the 2 cards will flip back to their original state (hidden state)
 - When all the matches have been found, the User can see a dialog box showing a Congratulations message with a counter displaying the time it took to finish the game